LEKA:LLM-Enhanced Knowledge Augmentation

 \section{Conclusion}

 In this paper, we introduce LLM-Enhanced Knowledge Augmentation (LEKA), a novel retrieval and harmonization framework that dynamically refines source data for effective knowledge transfer.
-This structure significantly enhances the process of data augmentation by leveraging advanced LLM capabilities to automatically align and optimize data retrieved from diverse external libraries.
-Our extensive experiments across various tasks demonstrate the effectiveness and superiority over existing methods, especially in improving model adaptability and accuracy in complex data environments.
+This structure significantly enhances data augmentation by leveraging advanced LLM capabilities to automatically align and optimize data retrieved from diverse external libraries.
+Extensive experiments across various tasks demonstrate superiority to existing methods, especially in improving model adaptability and accuracy in complex data environments.
 By adopting LEKA on data-scarce domains, we achieve substantial improvements in learning performance and domain-specific task accuracy.
-For future work, we plan to extend this framework to include more varied data types and conduct a thorough empirical analysis to gain further insights into its underlying mechanisms and impacts.
+For future work, we plan to extend this framework to include more varied data types and conduct a thorough empirical analysis to understand its underlying mechanisms and impacts.